 The doctors who conducted the EUPHORIA study concluded that, in heart failure patients with fluid overload and diuretic resistance, the use of ultrafiltration before the use of intravenous diuretic drugs effectively and safely decreases the length time patients have to be in the hospital and the number of times that they have to be readmitted to the hospital for additional treatment.
 In addition, the benefits that patients derive from ultrafiltration last at least three months.

-To learn more about heart failure and treatments for fluid overload, take a look at the links on the next page.
+To learn more about heart failure and treatments for fluid overload, take a look at the links below.

 - Adams KF Jr, Fonarow GC, Emerman CL et al. Characteristics and outcomes of patients hospitalized for heart failure in the United States: rationale, design, and preliminary observations from the first 100,000 cases in the Acute Decompensated Heart Failure National Registry (ADHERE).
 Am Heart J. 2005;149:209-216.

 - Adams KF, Lindenfeld J, Arnold JMO, et al. Heart Failure Society of America (HFSA) 2006 Comprehensive Heart Failure Practice Guideline.
 J Cardiac Failure 2006;12:e1-e122.

 - Agostoni P, Marenzi G, Lauri G, et al. Sustained improvement in functional capacity after removal of body fluid with isolated ultrafiltration in chronic cardiac insufficiency: failure of furosemide to provide the same result.
 Am J Med.
 1994;96:191-199.

 - Agostoni P, Marenzi GC, Pepi M, et al. Isolated ultrafiltration in moderate congestive heart failure.
 J Am Coll Cardiol.
 1993;21:424-431.